Do Pain Management Doctors Drug Test? What To Expect On My First Visit?

 5. UDT improves the physician's ability to use medications safely and reduces treatment cost and time.

-Unfortunately, UDT has been used by doctors to discharge patients from their practices.
-Urine drug testing should not be used solely to secure a doctor's license or a pain clinic's reputation but rather improve patient care.
 It's important to note that the use of UDT is never intended to be punitive.
 On the contrary, a patient being discharged based on a positive UDT is a disservice to the medical profession.
 The presence of an illicit drug in urine indicates that the patient has a problem and, as a result, needs assistance and advice from the clinician.

 Instead of dismissing the patient, assist in counselling and therapy with an addiction medicine counsellor, physician, or clinical psychologist specializing in addiction intervention and participation in a recovery program.

-A basic understanding of drug metabolism is needed for the clinical analysis of test results.
-The patient drug's concentrations are highest right after administration, while metabolite concentrations peak later.
 Up to 72 hours after ingestion, most medications or their metabolites can be found in the urine.
 If it has been 24 hours or more since the drug was last taken, it is not usual to detect only the metabolites in patients who take drugs intermittently.
 Medications can be identified for a much more extended period, whether they are used often or for a long time.

 After the parent drug is no longer detectable, significant levels of the metabolites can remain.
 Knowing the relative levels of the drugs detected and the time after ingestion will help determine if the findings are consistent with normal metabolism or suggest violence.